 Go to Desk J4-1, 9500 Euclid Avenue, Cleveland, Ohio.

-Cleveland Clinic Heart and Vascular Institute physicians, surgeons, and researchers continue to research into new treatments and therapies with the goal of improving patient care and outcomes into the future.
+Cleveland Clinic Heart, Vascular & Thoracic Institute physicians and researchers continue to study new treatments and therapies to help improve patient care and outcomes.

 Heart Surgery Program

 When you come to the Miller Family Heart, Vascular & Thoracic Institute for heart surgery, you’ll have a care team of the best surgeons and finest nurses and medical staff in the world.

 Cleveland Clinic has spent years fine-tuning the Heart Surgery Program.
 We offer an experience designed to meet the unique needs of you and your family, beginning with our first meeting and continuing until well after you leave the hospital to recover and get back to your everyday life.

 While the information below gives you an idea of what to expect from heart surgery at Cleveland Clinic, you’ll receive more specific information during your pre-surgery visits and post-surgery hospital stay.
 Please feel free to talk with your healthcare team about any questions or concerns you have at any time.